When it comes to reading manga, The bigger the screen, the better because it is typically printed on large format paperbacks.

 Tbh, there isn’t any significant difference between the two versions.
 So, I’d recommend you go with the standard version.

 If you want to keep a lot of manga (About 500 Volumes) on your e-reader, then you should opt for the Signature edition due to its 32 GB storage…

-If you consistently change locations while reading (I do this a lot), then you should get the signature model due to its automatic light sensor feature.
+If you consistently change locations while reading (I often do this), you should get the signature model due to its automatic light sensor feature.

 You can check this for a detailed comparison between both variants.

 - Large high-resolution screen perfect for reading manga